Calmer Future

 Overview

-New, cheap, combined infrastructure will reduce social and economic pressures, and make small cities viable and vibrant to live in.
+New, cheap, combined infrastructure will reduce social and economic pressures, and make small cities attractive, viable and vibrant to live in.

 Overheating megacities have complex economic causes and impacts.
-We share an abundant world, but our amazing industrial productivity has collided with infrastructure bottlenecks to create vast pressures.
+We share an abundant world, but our amazing industrial productivity collides with infrastructure bottlenecks to create vast pressures.
 The cost of things has fallen, but the cost of living keeps rising.
 Ethical companies struggle to make profits, inflated returns on investments crowds out sustainable business, while wages and workforces are aggressively shrunk.
 These economic pressures also hamstring modern states, through falling tax revenues and rising social costs.

 Chasing growth, competitiveness or cutting regulations will not resolve the real pressures, but only cause further environmental and social damage.